-The aim of our assurance is to make sure you can trust the information we publish.
+The aim of our assurance is to give you confidence that the information we publish is accurate, accessible and easy to understand.

-You will hear a lot about assurance throughout the document and to set the scene, we will give you a brief overview of what we mean by assurance first.
+You will hear a lot about assurance throughout the document and to set the scene, we begin by providing a brief overview of what we mean by assurance.